AritzElge/ELI_galileo/README.md

 ## Software Architecture

 * **Modular Architecture:** Application software is decoupled from the base operating system.
-* **Package Management:** Daemons are packaged as standard `.deb` packages that facilitate dependency management and incremental updates.
+* **Package Management:** Daemons are packaged as standard `.ipk` packages that facilitate dependency management and incremental updates.

 The system consists of several daemons that communicate internally: